 The refillable atomizer bottle.
 Introduced in 1965 as Guerlain's first commercial atomizer bottle, made as a refillable system.
 Subsequent to the initial Delftware decoration, it came with different outer case motifs and contained all Eaux de Toilette until 1982 when it was replaced by a standard gold-toned metal canister with a basket weave pattern.
 In 1996, the gold canister was modernized with a furrow-and-hole look, called "Habit de Fête" (meaning "holiday dress").
 The refillable canisters were made for not only EdT, but also Parfum as well as EdP.
 Unknown designer.

-In 2016, Guerlain is phasing out the refillable canister, replacing it with the standard bee bottle atomizer, which now comes with a new label design, solid-coloured and featuring the Sun King logo.
+Guerlain has phased out the refillable canister, replacing it with the standard bee bottle atomizer, which now comes with a new label design, solid-coloured and featuring the Sun King logo.
 The bee atomizer first appeared in 1992, thus actually predating the current design of the refillable canisters.
 It was initially meant for the Eaux Fraîches, but was subsequently used for Petit Guerlain, Après l'Ondée, Chant d'Arômes, Mouchoir de Monsieur, and Parure as well, and in 2013 for Jardins de Bagatelle.
 In addition, it was used for the limited editions L'Insolente (formerly Precious Heart) and Place Rouge (formerly Quand Vient la Pluie).
 Recently, the bee atomizer has also become the bottle for the home fragrances.

 Individualized EdT and EdP bottles